bremen79/FighterDroid2P/README.md

 Important: If you received one of the beta test versions, unistall it before installing the new version.

+This app should work with RetroArch, Mame4Droid, and RetroX.
+For RetroX, select the gamepad version, and for the others select the numeric pad version.

 # Use with RetroArch

-This app should work as it is with RetroArch.
-However, RetroArch might have some problems with games that requires 2 or 3 buttons to be pressed at the same time.
-This is a problem of RetroArch, not of this app, in fact you could experience the same problems with the Player One Joystick without this app.
+RetroArch might have some problems with games that requires 2 or 3 buttons to be pressed at the same time.
+This is a problem of RetroArch, not of this app, in fact you could experience the same problem with the Player One Joystick without this app.
 Luckily, there is an easy fix found by calwinarlo on Reddit: Open the RetroArch Quick Menu and go to Latency, find "Input Block Timeout" and set it to any number other than 0 and 1 (it seems that 1 fixes the issue for the left stick but not the right, 2 fixes both, but you can experiment with different numbers).

-# Use with RetroX

-At the moment, the app does not seem to work with RetroX, but I did not look into this issue yet.
-As soon as I have some spare time, I will take a look: I am optimistic that I can find a fix for it.

 # History